Congress passed the Tax Cuts and Jobs Act in 2017. Let’s look at how this legislation could affect you.

 If you are blind and/or age 65 or older, you may increase your standard deduction.
 (E.g. $1,650 if you file single or $1,300 per spouse if you file married filing joint).

 Fewer itemized deductions

 Under the legislation, itemized deductions for state and local income, sales and property taxes are limited to $10,000.
 The cap on these deductions may increase taxes for taxpayers living in states with higher state-level income taxes or high property taxes.
 Many other itemized deductions have been eliminated—including the deductions for tax preparation fees and investment management fees.
 The phase-out rule that limited itemized deductions for high-income taxpayers has also been repealed.
-The medical deduction adjusted gross income floor has been increased from 7.5% to 10.0% AGI for 2019 for all taxpayers.

 Home mortgage interest deductions have been capped at $750,000, down from the old cap of $1 million.
 A deduction for home mortgage interest is also now limited to acquisition debt (suspending the deduction for home equity loans).